Skip to main content

 replicas: 3

 Next, set the scale of the indexer processor.
-You can set the profile to small, medium, or large.
+See this reference section to learn about your options.

 scale: